-Southwest Books of the Year is our guide to all the books published during the year, both fiction and nonfiction, with a southwestern setting or subject.
+Southwest Books of the Yearopens a new window is our guide to all the books published during the year, both fiction and nonfiction, with a southwestern setting or subject.

 The Southwest Books of the Year panel of reviewers—subject specialists and voracious consumers of Southwest literature all—are pleased to offer up their personal favorite titles of the year, complete with brief reviews to whet your appetite and leave you wanting more.
 Books selected by two or more panelists become Southwest Books of the Year Top Picks, our designation for the best of the best.